 Claire is is a member of the Association of Professional Landscape Designers and has trained under prominent British designer Duncan Heather.
 Claire has worked in both the commercial and non-profit garden sectors, along with instructing college-level courses in soil science.

-Claire presently serves as Board of Directors Vice President at the Alaska Botanical Garden.
+Claire presently serves as Board of Directors President at the Alaska Botanical Garden.
 When she is not busy working with clients, Claire enjoys experimenting with new plants and techniques in her own garden.